The 10 Hardest Mountains to Climb in the World

 Kanchenjunga is the third-highest mountain in the world.
 Located at the border between Nepal, India, and China, it has an altitude of 8,586 meters above sea level.
 It’s considered one of the world’s hardest mountains to climb because of its location, which makes it hard to access from all three countries, and its height, which can pose a real challenge to people prone to altitude sickness.
 The average climbing time varies between two weeks and two months.

 As you can see, there are many reasons why climbing these mountains should be left to those with the courage and skills to do so.
-If you don’t have that experience, make sure you don’t risk your life.
-Anyway, you must be well-prepared to challenge yourself and fulfill your dreams of climbing mountains, let alone the difficult mountains to climb on Earth.
+You must be well-prepared to challenge yourself and fulfill your dreams of climbing mountains, let alone the difficult mountains to climb on Earth.
 Keep training and aim for less demanding peaks, talk with other climbers, and invest in high-quality equipment.

 Moreover, if you want to climb a mountain with a guide, check out JoinMyTrip to kick-start your incredible adventure.
 You will find like-minded TripLeaders that will guide you through your climbing journey!
 Book a trip now!